Stories from Naoh’ra Rabntah

 She looked for Ben.
 He was already beside her.
 “He’s family.”

-A brace locked across his torso.
 His right arm lay awkward at his side, the wrist held in a metal fixator.
-A frame pinned his right leg from thigh to shin, rods driven through the skin at rigid angles.
-The knee sat bulging under the wrap, joint kept straight.
-His left leg was bandaged and strapped; everything else read as far from temporary.
+A frame spanned his right leg from thigh to shin, rods disappearing into the flesh at rigid angles.
+His left leg was set in a simple splint; the rest of his injuries lay under heavy bandages.

-Tubes and wires ran from his body to machines that surrounded the bed—each one monitoring, maintaining, preserving.
+Tubes and wires ran from his body to machines that surrounded the bed.
+Each one monitoring, maintaining, preserving.

 She stood there, nothing left to react to.
-But he was here—still in the fight.
+But he was here.
+Still in the fight.

 “I’m here, Matt,” Lucy whispered as she leaned in.
 “I’m right here.”

 She didn’t let go.
-All she could do was hold his hand and hope he felt it—hope he knew she’d come.
+All she could do was hold his hand and hope he felt it.
+Hope he knew she’d come.